AdiLind/Coffee-Shop-Store/PROJECT_STATUS_SUMMARY.md

 - Comprehensive security and authentication
 - Professional-grade code architecture

-**Project Completeness:** ~95% - Ready for production deployment with minor enhancements
+**Project Completeness:** ~97% - Ready for production deployment with real product images

 The coffee shop application is now a fully-featured, professional e-commerce platform with advanced customer engagement tools, comprehensive analytics, and modern UI/UX features.
 All core business requirements have been successfully implemented with high-quality code and security standards.